sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-03-13-perfection-of-consecrated-life-is-not-in-austerities-but-purely-in-love-of-god.md

 archivePage: '221'
 bookSlug: the-spirit-of-st-francis-de-sales
 tags:
-  - spiritual-directors
+  - Spiritual Directors
-  - consecration
+  - Consecration
-  - doctrine
+  - Doctrine of the Church
 ---

 > UPON THE PERFECTION AIMED AT IN RELIGIOUS HOUSES.